LaunchPlatform/beanhub-beancount-cookiecutter/{{ cookiecutter.project_slug }}/README.md

 TODO: insert form screenshot

-After you submit the form, a new transaction will be inserted based on your input.
+After you submit the form, a new transaction will be added in a Git commit based on your input.

 TODO: